valist-io/web3-game-assets-tut/docs/setting-up-your-project/README.md

 # Setting Up Your Project

-Let's start bt creating a simple third-person game in Unity using the Starter Assets: Third-Person Controller!
+Let's start by creating a simple third-person game in Unity using the Starter Assets: Third-Person Controller!

-## Using the Unity Templates
+## Using the Unity Starter Templates

 Unity provides a third-person starter template that makes it super simple to create a new Third-Person game!